FAQs

 HOW

-Personal enjoyment is best when perfuming locks that are below nose-level.
+2. Personal enjoyment is best when perfuming locks and whiskers that are below nose-level.
 When you move it briefly intensifies the scent.

-Men, try wearing your fragrance on your lower beard and your exposed (to the air) body hair.
+5. Men, try wearing your fragrance on your lower beard and your exposed body hair.
 Since men often “run hot”, the latter will not last as long as wearing it on the distal beard.
 If you have a dark leather watch band or bracelet that will not show stains, experiment with evaporating the alcohol first and applying it to the leather.
 (Scent Jewelry for guys!)

-Alcohol (found in most perfumes) wicks moisture from the hair and scalp, promoting dry, brittle, frizzy hair.
+If you are considering spraying your hair, straight from our bottle, be aware that alcohol (found in most perfumes) wicks moisture from the hair and scalp, promoting dry, brittle, frizzy hair.
 This is especially true for those with curly or color-treated hair.
-Those with fragile hair, or if concerned, should experiment first on a small area or wear the perfume in the other ways listed.
+Those with fragile hair, or if concerned, should experiment first on a small bit of hair.
+(Or wear the perfume in the other ways listed.)
 Tough, well-conditioned hair has been known to handle it, but beware, it may be too drying on you.
-We have done this and gotten away with it, but we don’t recommend it.
+We don’t recommend it per se, but it does a good job of scenting.

 THE VARIABLES